kubernetes-retired/service-catalog/README.md

 Our goal is to have extensive use-case and functional documentation.

-See the [Service Catalog documentation](https://kubernetes.io/docs/concepts/service-catalog/) on the main Kubernetes site, and the [project documentation](./docs/README.md) here on GitHub.
+See the [Service Catalog documentation](https://kubernetes.io/docs/concepts/service-catalog/) on the main Kubernetes site, and the [project website](https://svc-cat.io/docs).

 For details on broker servers that are compatible with this software, see the Open Service Broker API project's [Getting Started guide](https://github.com/openservicebrokerapi/servicebroker/blob/master/gettingStarted.md).